lupyuen/lupyuen.github.io/src/zig.md

 Yep totally!
 Since Zig interoperates well with C, we can create __IoT Apps in Zig__ that will call the C Libraries for LoRa / LoRaWAN / NimBLE.

-I'm super impressed by this Wayland Compositor in Zig, how it imports a __huge bunch of C Header Files__, and calls them from Zig!
+I'm really impressed by this Wayland Compositor in Zig, how it imports a __huge bunch of C Header Files__, and calls them from Zig!

 -   [__dreinharth/byway (Wayland Compositor in Zig)__](https://github.com/dreinharth/byway/blob/main/src/main.zig)